fwartner/n8n-lexware-office/README.md

 ## Changelog

 ### Latest Updates
+- **NEW**: Enhanced Invoice endpoints with comprehensive invoice management capabilities
+- **NEW**: Advanced invoice filtering, status management, and business logic support
+- **NEW**: Support for all invoice types including XRechnung, recurring, and closing invoices
+- **NEW**: Enhanced payment conditions, tax handling, and line item management
 - **NEW**: Enhanced File endpoints with comprehensive file management capabilities
 - **NEW**: Advanced file filtering, categorization, and e-invoice support
 - **NEW**: Support for all file types including business documents, images, and archives